masterpj555/SpotifyVRCassistant/README.md

 # SpotifyVRCassistant
 Matches spotify tracks with youtube links.

-My first repo so excuse me for the issues
+My first repo so excuse me for any publication, formatting issues.

 This program is mostly aimed at VRChat where sharing music in the world has to happen through youtube This program takes the track and artist name of spotify and tries to match it with youtube search result, giving you a youtube link of the first matching result.